Managing the Development of Your Enrollment Marketing Assets

 6. Social Media Advertising

 This is not the same as simply posting to your school’s Facebook or Instagram account.
-Posting on that will only go to people who have liked your page (and not even all of them!).
+Posting on that will go only to people who have liked your page (and, actually, not even all of them).

 To use social media as a true recruitment tool, you must do paid advertising.